nzherald/documentcloud/README.md

 doc.related_article
 doc.text              # Raw parsed text from document doc.thumbnail         # Primary thumbnail of document
+doc.entities          # Returns a hash of entities and their relevance

 # Images
 doc.image(page, size) # Returns the image of a page at the specified size